Cybersecurity Is No Longer Optional for Canarian SMEs

 These are the mistakes we see most frequently in businesses across the Canary Islands:

-- Not making backups or not verifying that they work
+- Not making backups or not verifying they work

 - Using the same password for everything: one compromise affects all services

-- Not training staff: 95% of incidents involve human error
+- Not training staff: more than 70% of incidents involve human error

 - Ignoring updates: every pending patch is an open vulnerability